ClojureBridgeLondon/workshop-content-gitbook/additional-projects/celebrity-name-smash.md

   (let [end (/ (count name) 2)]
     (subs name 0 end)))

-;; calling the function with an odd lenght name (first-celeb-subname "Bradley")
+;; calling the function with an odd length name (first-celeb-subname "Bradley")
 ;; => "Bra"
 ```

 We used the `let` function to create a local name (symbol) called `end` that points to the end position in the string, based on dividing the name by 2.
-Then we call the `subs` fuction to get the substring from 0 to the value of `end`.
+Then we call the `subs` function to get the substring from 0 to the value of `end`.

 # Creating a more random sub-name function